 Application for the Schoenfeld International String Competition, regardless Violin Division, Cello Division, or Chamber Music Division, must be completed ONLINE.
 If there is any question, please direct them to email@example.com

-Deadline of Application (Submission of All Pre-screening Materials): April 15th, 2020
+New Application Deadline (Submission of All Pre-screening Materials): May 15th, 2020

 Sign up for an account.
 Applicant may edit and update their information, as well as upload the required documents send the pre-screening video link via the account before submitting the application.
 Please note that the Division of Chamber Music is open to the ensembles with the following instrumental settings: